The 5 most common causes of power drill accidents are:

 If you’re going up against the well-funded insurance companies of power tool manufacturers, you need a law firm with some clout.
 Unlike the “sign and settle” personal injury law firms that are a dime a dozen in Milwaukee, Warshafsky Law won’t stand for the lowball offers of settlement which are commonly made in personal injury cases.

 Sign and settle law firms want you to just sign on the dotted line and take whatever is offered so the attorneys can take their cut and move on to the next case as quickly as possible.
 Not Warshafsky.
 We put our clients’ best interests first and prepare every case from day one as if it will go to court.
 We’re not afraid to go up against the big shot attorneys working for the insurance companies, and they know it.
-A long history of huge wins and society-changing judgments has made Warshafsky Law a force to be reckoned with.
+A long history of huge wins and society-changing judgments has made Warshafsky Law a force to be reckoned with, both for Milwaukee car accidents and other personal injuries.

 When you have been horribly injured and there’s a case to be made for someone else is the cause of your injury, it’s not unreasonable to expect financial compensation for your damages.
 You have only one shot at restitution through the legal system.
 Why not get the best attorneys you can?